deanturpin/thelaststraw/_1_supermarkets.md

 cheaper](images/waitrose_mushrooms.jpg)!
 So we're paying for the convenience of not having to touch individual mushrooms?
 Similarly loose and plastic-wrapped peppers are offered [side-by-side](images/peppers_waitrose.jpg) but we must always choose the loose one.
-Often this means can't have exactly what you went in for but the sooner we stop buying products *because* of the packaging the sooner change will happen.
+Often this means you can't have exactly what you went in for but the sooner we stop buying products *because* of the packaging the sooner change will happen.

 The paper bags can of course also be used instead of the plastic and gel panel bags found throughout the store (notably the bread section).